Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Whitney Clark over 1 year ago
+Whitney Clark almost 2 years ago

 I strongly oppose this purchase.
 Sacramento should NOT move forward with this purchase.